New Investigator Grants

 Julius B. Richmond New Investigator Grants are designed to stimulate involvement of pediatricians and other child health researchers nationwide in innovative research to protect children and eliminate exposure to secondhand smoke.
 Grants of up to $12,000 are awarded on a competitive basis to support research projects addressing children's secondhand tobacco smoke elimination or reduction.

-The call for applications for the New Investigator Grants is now closed.
-View the call for applications for more information and check back for future deadline.
+Now Open: The call for applications for the New Investigator Grants is now open.
+Preliminary proposals are due January 15, 2014.
+Read the call for applications for more information.

 A Comparison of Parents/Caregivers of Healthy vs. Sick Neonates: Is There a Difference in Readiness and/or Success in Quitting Smoking?